 Once you have done the above, the DS records need to be provided to the registry.

-If easyDNS is NOT the registrar for your domain, you will need to contact your registrar and provide them with the DS Keys listed at the top of the page.
-Please do not share them with anyone else.
+If easyDNS is NOT the registrar for your domain, you will need to contact your registrar and provide them with the DS Keys listed at the bottom of the page.
+You can use the following formatting to provide the information to your current registrar.
+Note that the values are just an example from the screenshots, so you will want to replace them with your own keys:

 If easyDNS is the registrar for the domain, click on PUBLISH DS under the DNSSEC CONTROL FUNCTIONS: